leukemia-kispi/HiChIP-Analysis/README.md

 - Installation of Picard, MACS2 and IDR for deduplication, peak calling and validation of reproducible peaks across replicates, respectivly.

-- Installation of tools for downstream analysis and vizualization of data such as deepTools, HOMER and coolbox.
+- Installation of tools for downstream analysis and vizualization of data such as deepTools, HOMER, ROSE and coolbox.

 Additonal datasets integrated during donwstream analysis inlcude: